 Chassidy brings with her 10+ years of non-profit professional experience concentrated in organizational development, fundraising, marketing, strategic planning and volunteer program management.
 Chassidy is active within the Savannah community and serves on various boards and committees notably, Savannah Development and Renewal Authority (SDRA) and the Savannah Downtown Neighborhood Association.
 She is a recent graduate of the 2020 Leadership Savannah Program.

 Her extensive knowledge and appreciation of Georgia’s environmental and vernacular history; commitment to protecting the natural treasures of her home state; coupled with her excitement at building broad community alliances will aid in strengthening Georgia Conservation Voters statewide impact.

-Abraham Park is Georgia Conservation Voters’s Communications Coordinator.
+Abraham Park is Georgia Conservation Voters’s Communications Manager.
 He received his B.A. from Wheaton College in 2013 and an M.A. from the University of Georgia in 2017.